 Karla Giuffre: 815.599.3475, karla.giuffre@highland.edu

-The Women in Science club seeks to unite women in science-related disciplines and advance equality and representation in STEM (science, technology, engineering, & math) fields.
-The club also seeks to provide women with important skills and resources necessary to succeed in science-related areas while also creating mentor relationships and networking opportunities by connecting students to successful professional women scientists.
+The Women in Science club seeks to unite students in science-related disciplines and advance equality and representation in STEM (science, technology, engineering, & math) fields.
+The club also provides important skills and resources necessary to succeed in science-related areas while creating mentor relationships and networking opportunities by connecting students to successful professional scientists.

 Juliet Moderow: 815.599.3578, juliet.moderow@highland.edu